 There are two editing options now for you to consider.
-The first is to edit the manuscript yourself, and if you can do that, you are a better person than me.
-I have a real problem reading my own words for any significant length of time.
+The first is to edit the manuscript yourself, and if you can do that, you are a better person than I. I have a real problem reading my own words for any significant length of time.
 What's more, I'm a bit sloppy because I know what I'm trying to say and will assume anyone can follow me.
-You'll save some money here, but personally I don't think it's worth the possible savings.
+You'll save some money here by doing the editing yourself, but personally I don't think it's worth the possible savings.

 The editing option I recommend is to find a third party to do this for you.
-I usually find a retired English teacher, or someone who edits material for a living.
+I usually find a retired English teacher or someone who edits material for a living.
 The costs are usually around \$500 and well worth it.
 You'll have to train your editor, but most of them know what to do.
 Their job is not to agree or disagree with what you've written.
-You are the expert and that's why you've written the book.
+You are the expert, and that's why you've written the book.
 Their job is to concentrate on grammar and syntax.
 I know for me, my editor needs to look for a repeated story here or there.
-Remember, this project may well have been written over a four or five month period of time.
-It's very easy to tell the same story, or to use the same analogy two or three times.
+Remember, this project may well have been written over a four- or five-month period of time.
+It's very easy to tell the same story or to use the same analogy two or three times.

 Keep in mind that whoever decides to publish your book will have their own editor look over your book and suggest changes.
-The goal here is to not only have a great book, but a well-written book as well.
+The goal here is to have not only a great book but a well-written book as well.
 With a small investment in an editor, that's just what you'll have.

-Step 5-Getting Published
+Step 5.
+Getting Published.
 With manuscript in hand, it's time to get a publisher.
 Once again, there are two ways to go here.
-You can try to find a publisher, or publish it yourself.
-There are books written on this subject alone, but allow me to cut through the rhetoric a bit, and lay out both sides of this equation for you.
-If you want to avoid self-publishing your book, most people will tell you to put your idea down on paper.
-They want to see if you can create a sample chapter, get that proposal together, and see what happens.
+You can try to find a publisher or publish yourself.
+There are books written on this subject alone, but allow me to cut through the rhetoric a bit and lay out both sides of this equation for you.
+If you want to avoid self-publishing your book, you can lay out the ideas you have for your book, write a sample chapter, get that proposal together, and see what happens.
 Not me.

-Many speakers, and by many I've heard numbers as high as 95 percent of professional speakers, self-publish their books.
-Self-publishing means the author pays the publisher to publish their work.
+Many speakers-and by many I've heard numbers as high as 95 percent of professional speakers-self-publish their books.
+Self-publishing means the authors pay the publisher to publish their work.
 Their books are printed and bound beautifully.
 The publishers they use leave no trace of the fact they were paid to do the work.
+Companies like Amazon now self-publish for no charge, and e-books obviously require no binding.

 You can spare yourself the time and trouble of creating a proposal because the self-publishing companies will be selling you to allow them to do the work.
 Why not?
 They are not taking any risk whatsoever.
 It is purely business.
-Some print on demand, and some will save you a few extra dollars and print as many as you would like.
+Most print on demand, and some will save you a few extra dollars and print as many as you would like.

 Wait.
 There's more.
-For each book sold you now stand to make five to six times more money.
+For each book you sell, you now stand to make five to six times more money.
 More money per sale, no begging a publisher, not detectable by your average reader, and quicker to market are some pretty powerful selling points for self-publishing.
 So, what's the catch?